 If a student's mailing address is not accurate, the student should use eServices (https://my.vcu.edu) to make changes.
-Students may also submit any change of address in writing to the Office of Records and Registration, Harris Hall, Box 842520, Richmond, VA 23284-2520 or in person at the Records and Registration Student Services Center in Harris Hall, 1015 Floyd Ave, 1st Floor, Room 1004.
+Students may also submit any change of address in writing to the Office of Records and Registration, Box 842520, Richmond, VA 23284-2520 or in person at Harris Hall, 1015 Floyd Ave, 1st Floor, Room 1004.

-All official mailings are sent to the permanent address on file in the Office of Records and Registration.
+All official mailings are sent to the permanent address on file.